jjanus12/oad_hol/lab01.md

 ![](images/lab01/ATP2.png)

 In the pop-up menu configure the following settings.
-Note the difference between 'Shared Infrastructure' and 'Dedicated Infrastructure'.
+Note the difference between **Shared Infrastructure** and **Dedicated Infrastructure**.

-1) Dedicated, a private cloud in public cloud choice.
+- Dedicated, a private cloud in public cloud choice.
 A completely dedicated compute, storage, network and database service for only a single tenant.
 Dedicated infrastructure provides for the highest levels of security isolation and governance.
 The customer has customizable operational policies to guide Autonomous Operations for workload placement, workload optimization, update scheduling, availability level, over provisioning and peak usage.

-2) Shared, a simple and elastic choice.
+- Shared, a simple and elastic choice.
 Oracle autonomously operates all aspects of the database life cycle from database placement to backup and updates.

 ![](images/lab01/ATP3.png)

-IMPORTANT: Save your Admin Password for later you will need it to access the warehouse and grant other users access to it.
+**NOTE: Save your Admin Password for later you will need it to access the warehouse and grant other users access to it.**

 ![](images/lab01/ATP4.png)

-If you have an on-premises license you can bring it to the cloud by choosing 'Bring your own License'.
-For this Lab we will go with 'License included' so Oracle will provide you the license with your data warhouse.
+If you have an on-premises license you can bring it to the cloud by choosing **Bring your own License**.
+For this Lab we will go with **License included** so Oracle will provide you the license with your data warhouse.

 ![](images/lab01/ATP5.png)

-When everything is set up as above click on 'Create Autonomous Database', this might take a few minutes
+When everything is set up as above click on **Create Autonomous Database**, this might take a few minutes

-After the Status switches to 'Available', indicated by the green dot, you will be able to access the database
+After the Status switches to **Available**, indicated by the green dot, you will be able to access the database

 ![](images/lab01/ATP6.png)